soar-robotics/soarchain-docs/docs/installation-guide/motus-mini-setup.md

 After entering the password correctly, the provisioning will be completed.

 >
- If you see a message saying ```Provisioning Failed``` or Red ```X``` sign, please check if there is a device connected to your phone’s hotspot.
+ If you see a message saying ```Provisioning Failed```, ```Device Disconnected``` or Red ```X``` sign, please check if there is a device connected to your phone’s hotspot.
 If yes, then the provisioning is completed successfully.
 Sometimes when an auto-update is downloading ***Motus Secure Provisioning*** prompts a failure message even though the provisioning is successfully done.
+You can check it from the Mobile Hotspot settings under connected devices.

 ## Important Notes

 ### Changing your hotspot settings

 After the setup process for the Motus mini is finished, it will maintain its connection to your mobile phone using the credentials you provided.
 However, **if you modify the name or password of your phone's hotspot credentials, the Motus mini will no longer be able to connect to your phone**.
-Therefore, you should avoid changing your hotspot name or password, or alternatively, perform a device reset and repeat the provisioning process from start.
+Therefore, you should avoid changing your hotspot name or password, or alternatively, perform a device reset and repeat the provisioning process from start after you change your credentials.

-You can reset the provisioning by clicking [reset-provisioning](https://reset.soarchain.com/) but please first open a support ticket from the ​[Soarchain Discord support ticket channel](https://discord.gg/dsbnhMVV78) explaining the problem to the Soar team.
+If you need a provisioning reset for your Motus mini, please open a support ticket from the ​[Soarchain Discord support ticket channel](https://discord.gg/dsbnhMVV78) explaining the problem to the Soar team in detail.

 ### Extra Android settings